KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

    Active selections widget - Style property

  Be aware that a selection can be locked.
-In this case it will be not possible to delete the selection until unlocked.
+In this case it will be not possible to delete that selection until unlocked.

 Selector widget
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~